Stone Federation issues update on testing stone

 You can read about Maurice Rogers’ tests from a presentation he gave to The Men of the Stones in Stamford as long ago as 2016 at bit.ly/RogersStoneTests.
 And he had been complaining about the lack of verification of stone supplied by the industry for years before that.

 The new Stone Federation Information Note update says it may be prudent to consider using larger pieces of stone (larger than the standard 50mm cubes) for determining porosity, density and water absorption on very porous stones.
-It suggest using a larger number of specimens, and / or testing more frequently.
+It also suggests using a larger number of specimens, and / or testing more frequently.

 It recommends those placing natural stone on the market should make every attempt to understand the physical properties of their stone.
 It mentions a simple method of testing involving 100mm cubes of the stone in question that are dried and weighed to obtain a density for plotting on a diagram so any inconsistencies are immediately apparent.